-The 2,875 m high Sass de Putia gives its name to this mountain group, which is located between the Valle Isarco and the Val Badia.
+The 2,875 m high Sass de Putia gives its name to this mountain group, which is located between the Valle Isarco and the Val Badia

-In the north the Putia Group stretches until the Passo delle Erbe in the Luson Mountains, and in the south until the Odle Group and the Puez Group.
+Towards south-west there is another mountain ridge with the famous Mt.
+Col di Poma (2,418 m a.s.l.).
+In the north the Putia Group stretches until the Passo delle Erbe mountain pass in the Luson Mountains, and in the south until the Odle Group and the Puez Group.
 Large parts of the mountain group are protected in the Puez-Odle Nature Park.
-The area offers fantastic hiking tours, like for example to the Genova mountain hut in the Val di Funes, from where the summit of the Col di Poma is easily accessible.
+The area offers fantastic hiking tours, like to the Genova Mountain Hut (2,297 m a.s.l.) in the Val di Funes valley, from where the summit of Mt.
+Col di Poma is easily accessible.